dshanske/syndication-links/readme.md

 ### Version 3.0 ###

 Version 3.0 removes the two sets of icon fonts in favor of SVG icons.
 If this is a concern, do not upgrade at this time.
 Version 3.0 also removes rel-me support from this plugin as this support is being built into the Indieweb plugin.
 Please install that.

-H-Card support is no longer supported and will be removed in a future version.
+### Version 3.2.2 ###

+Removes H-Card Widget as does not fit into this plugin.
+Moving over to the Indieweb plugin although there is a possibility it may not stay there.

 ## Credits ##